ministryofjustice/opg-pdf-service/README.md

 ## Render Diffs

-To aid in catching rendering differences between versions, there's a test 'It should respond with a consistently rendered PDF' that runs an example html file in `src/assets/opgTestLetter.js` through the PDF process and then renders it as an image in `test-results/images/logo-pdf.1.png`.
-The outputs of this are checked against a baseline in `/src/baseline/logo-pdf.1.png`.
+To aid in catching rendering differences between versions, there's a test 'It should respond with a consistently rendered PDF' that runs an all HTML files `src/baseline` through the PDF process and then renders them as an image in `test-results/images`.
+The outputs of this are checked against the baseline images in `src/baseline`.

 The test will check for 0 diff in output render between builds, so will fail if the HTML is converted differently for some reason i.e. a dependency update.
-A diff file in created at `test-results/images/logo-pdf.1.diff.png` where red pixels will show drift.
+If the test fails, diff files are created in `test-results/images` where red pixels will show drift.

+To add a new baseline letter:

+- Add the HTML file to `src/baseline`
+- Run the tests `make build-test unit-test` to generate baseline images and diffs
+- Copy the new image file from `test-results/images` into `src/baseline`
+- Re-run the tests to ensure they pass